alpacahq/user-docs/content/api-documentation/api-v2/_index.md

 weight: 20
 ---
 # Web API v2
-If you have a legacy account that does not have access to margin and shorting, please refer to [Web API v1]({{< relref "/api-documentation/web-api/_index.md" >}}).
+If you have a legacy account (a live brokerage account that begins with "3A"), please refer to [Web API v1]({{< relref "/api-documentation/web-api/_index.md" >}}).

 Alpaca is a modern platform for algorithmic trading.
 Alpaca's